The Best Ceiling Speakers For 2020

 Everything just sounds full and rich.

-If you need something with some true power behind it, highly recommend you go with this one.
+If you need something with some true power behind it, highly recommend this one.
 It’s amazing.

 - Ability to go down to 24Hz means you can easily use it without a subwoofer